Japan, U.S. say made significant trade progress before summit

-TOKYO The United States and Japan made significant progress in trade talks over the past days, adding momentum to multilateral efforts toward a free-trade pact, both sides said on Tuesday.
+TOKYO The United States and Japan made significant progress in trade talks over the past days, adding momentum to multilateral efforts towards a free-trade pact, both sides said on Tuesday.

 "Through these efforts, the gaps between the two sides have been substantially narrowed," U.S. Trade Representative Michael Froman said after two days of talks with Economy Minister Akira Amari.
 "But continued work is needed to ultimately resolve the outstanding issues."